France · San Francisco · California · Bitcoin · Ethereum · Decrypt

 Summary

 Three Tennessee men were indicted by a federal grand jury on conspiracy to commit robbery and kidnapping charges.
 The charges stem from an alleged cryptocurrency theft operation where conspirators forced victims at gunpoint to transfer millions in digital assets.
 One incident saw $6.5 million in cryptocurrency stolen at gunpoint, prosecutors said.
-Three Tennessee men have been federally indicted on robbery, kidnapping, and conspiracy charges related to an alleged multi-million dollar cryptocurrency theft operation targeting victims across California.
 According to a press release from the U.S. Department of Justice, Elijah Armstrong, Nino Chindavanh, and Jayden Rucker traveled from Tennessee to California and posed as delivery persons to gain access to victims' residences in San Francisco, San Jose, Sunnyvale, and Los Angeles.